 - Beach towels

-Photographers can leave their flashguns at home as well, because it is not allowed to take flash pictures of the wildlife (unless they want to take interior pictures during the cruise, of course).
+Photographers can leave their flashguns at home as well, because it is not permitted to take flash pictures of wildlife (unless they want to take interior pictures during the cruise, of course).

 Money & documents